Magnetized Kerr-Newman-Taub-NUT spacetimes: Concluding Remarks

 \section{Concluding Remarks}

-We construct a new class of the exact solutions to the Einstein-Maxwell theory in four dimensions which describes the immersion of the Kerr-Newman-Taub-NUT spacetimes in an external megnetic field.
-The solutions are construced by applying the Ernst magnetization process to the four dimensional Kerr-Newman-Taub-NUT spacetimes.
-We discuss the properties of the Melvin-Kerr-Newman-Taub-NUT spacetimes and show that they are completely regular everywhere.
-The horizon has a non-trivial topology, and the thermodynamical quasi-local conserved quantites of the spacetime are quite complicated functions of the five independent parameters, i.e. $m,a,l,q$ and $b$.
-An open question is to study more the thermodynamics of the Melvin-Kerr-Newman-Taub-NUT spacetimes, and establish the first law of the thermodynamics, where the total mass of the spacetime is given by ${\cal M}=m$.
-The challenge is to find the action and the contribution of the extrernal magnetic field in the thermodynamic charge and the potential, due to the presence of the NUT charge in the Melvin-Kerr-Newman-Taub-NUT spacetimes.
+In this work, we have constructed a new class of the exact solutions to the Einstein-Maxwell theory in four dimensions which describes the immersion of the Kerr-Newman-Taub-NUT spacetimes in an external magnetic field.
+The solutions are obtained by applying the Ernst magnetization procedure to the four dimensional Kerr-Newman-Taub-NUT spacetime as the seed.
+We discuss the properties of the MKNTN spacetimes and show that they are completely regular at $r=0,\,x=0$.
+Particularly, in addition to the extensive investigation on the space-time structure and the ergoregions for the MKNTN black hole, we also study the behaviour of the electromagnetic fields in the magnetized spacetime solutions.
+We find that the horizon has a non-trivial topology which leads to the eccentric horizon.
+The thermodynamical quasi-local conserved quantities of the spacetime are obtained, though they are generally quite complicated functions of the five independent parameters of MKNTN black holes, namely $m,a,l,q$ and $b$.
+In this paper, we also establish the Smarr formula for the MKNTN black holes.
+Finally, we study the thermodynamics of the MKNTN spacetimes, and show the corresponding first law of thermodynamics.

 { Acknowledgments}